decomle/datphung-nakivo-assessment/README.md

 and a migration tool such as Flyway or Liquibase instead of runtime schema updates.

-## Database Performance: Fifty Million Jobs
+## Database Performance: 50 Million Jobs

 I would first capture the slow query and measure its latency, frequency, returned rows, and execution plan with `EXPLAIN` or `EXPLAIN ANALYZE`.
 I would